Dyalog/ride/docs/protocol.md

 :red_circle: This is pointless -Nick

 #Process manager
-:red_circle: No such beast exists.
+:red_circle: No such beast exists as of Jan 2016.

 ##Sent from RIDE or an interpreter to a process manager
 <a name=GetAvailableConnections></a>